Experimental proposal to probe the extended Pauli principle: Pure vs. mixed states

-The Borland-Dennis relations are derived for pure fermionic states.
-Since experimental noise and decoherence is inevitable, the states being prepared in an experiment will always be mixed to some extend.
-The experimental demonstration of Borland-Dennis relations therefore relies on high purity of the entangled states.
-The purity of a quantum state with density operator $\rho$ is defined as tr$\rho^2$.
+The purity of a quantum state with density operator $\rho$ is defined as $\operatorname{tr}\rho^2$.
 The purity of an experimentally prepared multi-particle entangled state can be estimated with the ``entangle-disentangle'' procedure as described in~\cite{walter2013entanglement}, which is formally known as Loschmidt echo~\cite{shaffer2021loschmidt} in the quantum simulation community.
 The key idea is that if the system is initially prepared in an eigenstate, by implementing a forward time evolution followed by a backward time evolution that is the conjugate of the former, the system is expected to return to the initial state.
 This process is ``a way of increasing the confidence in the (quantum simulation) result"~\cite{cirac2012a}, with one of the first experimental implementations being the Hahn echo experiment~\cite{hahn1950spin}.
 First suppose that the ideal state preparation unitary operation $U$ (entangling operation) is approximated by a lossy quantum channel $C_1$ and the resultant entangled state is described by the density operator $\rho=C_1(\rho_{init})$, where $\rho_{init}$ is the density operator for an initial Slater state.
 Another lossy quantum channel $C_2$ approximates the inverse of the entangle operation $U^{-1}$ (disentangling operation) with the resultant density operator $\rho'=C_2(\rho)$.
 If both quantum channels are not deviating too far from the ideal operations, $\rho'$ will be approximately $\rho_{init}$.
 At the same time, if the purity of a quantum state does not increase in a lossy quantum channel, the purity of $\rho'$ will give a lower bound of the purity of $\rho$, which is the state of interest.
 It is shown~\cite{walter2013entanglement} that a lower bound $p$ of the purity of $\rho$ is given as \begin{linenomath*} \end{linenomath*} In the context of Borland-Dennis $N=3$. $\vec{\lambda}^{k}(\rho')$ are vectors consisting of the natural occupation numbers of the $k$'th pair of quantum dots.
 Each single particle density operator $\rho'^{(k)}$ can be tomographically measured under local operations.
 The number of measurements would therefore scale linearly with the number of fermions.